 If you are experiencing any of these symptoms, you can contact our friendly team for the best advice.
 They can help you regain your strength and confidence.

 The False Fear of Hormones

-Fears over testosterone causing prostate cancer have long been put to bed, but stigma continues.
+Fears that testosterone causes prostate cancer has long been put to bed, but the stigma continues.
 Rest assured, no modern studies prove any connection.
-Due to lingering misinformation, many doctors and their patients remain fearful of hormone replacement therapy.
-If testosterone did cause cancer, all young men (with naturally high levels) would suffer the so-called ill-effects of testosterone.
+Due to lingering misinformation, many doctors and patients remain fearful of hormone replacement therapy.
+If testosterone did cause cancer, all young men (with naturally high levels) would suffer the so-called ill effects of testosterone.

 TRT Does Not Cause Prostate Cancer

-Studies on the relationship between testosterone levels and prostate cancer risk have failed to find any association 15 16.
-Prostate cancer rates between those on TRT and those who aren't are very similar.
-With that in mind, you can safely say TRT does not cause prostate cancer.
+Studies on the relationship between testosterone levels and prostate cancer risk have failed to find any association.15 16 Prostate cancer rates between those on TRT and those who aren't are very similar.
+With that in mind, you can safely say that TRT does not cause prostate cancer.

-There was no link between testosterone and prostate cancer risk in a large meta-analysis17of 18 prospective studies, including over 3500 men.
+There was no link between testosterone and prostate cancer in a large meta-analysis17 of 18 prospective studies, including over 3500 men.

-The modern understanding is that the prostate is like a sponge for testosterone 18.
-Once it is saturated (as it was when you were younger), there is no room for any more testosterone to soak in.
+The modern understanding is that the prostate is like a sponge for testosterone18.
+Once the receptors are saturated (like when you were younger), there is no room for more testosterone to soak in.
 Therefore, the androgen receptors are full, and prostate growth becomes insensitive to changes.
-The evidence clearly suggests there is a limit to the ability of androgens to stimulate prostate cancer growth.
+The evidence suggests a limit to the ability of androgens to stimulate prostate cancer growth.

 "In this collaborative analysis of the worldwide data on endogenous hormones and prostate cancer risk, serum concentrations of sex hormones were not associated with the risk of prostate cancer."

 TRT Does Not Cause Heart Attacks (In Fact, It May Protect You From it)